Scholarships & Bursaries

 To be eligible applicants must be employed by one of PEI UPSE’s bargaining units, be paying dues, and have a signed membership card (or be a spouse or dependant of a member in good standing).
 The PEI UPSE Public Relations and Recreation/Convention Committee will base its decision regarding the bursaries on three factors.
 They are – in order of importance: 1) Academic ability.
 2) PEI UPSE involvement (as it relates to the applicant or to the PEI UPSE member of whom the applicant is a spouse or dependant).
 3) Financial need.

 A fourth factor – community involvement – will determine the top award winner for the Laurie Jenkins Memorial Scholarship.

 Applications are reviewed using a “blind test” procedure whereby Committee members are not provided with any identifying information about an applicant.
 The Public Relations Committee selects the successful recipients of the bursaries and/or the scholarship from the applications received.
 The awards are usually presented over the Christmas break.

 Note:

-1. All applications must be received by: December 16, 2022
+1. All applications must be received by: TBA for fall of 2024

-2. Eligible applicants must be enrolled as full-time students at a post-secondary institution during the next semester (Winter-Spring 2021/22).
+2. Eligible applicants must be enrolled as full-time students at a post-secondary institution during the next semester (Winter-Spring 2023/24).

 3. Provide a detailed description of the information requested on the application form.